Call for Applications

 – Analysis of the participant’s current position and aims of artistic practice

-– Training of verbal and work presentation
+– Training in self-presentation and presenting artistic work

 – Self-employment: tax, financing, copyright